nenosw/wcashare/README.md

+#WCA Share

+An App for sharing Documents and Videos with clients.
+Still under development.

-### Pup
+###
-A boilerplate for products.
+This Project is based on Pup, a meteor-react boilerplate for products.

 [Read the Documentation](http://cleverbeagle.com/pup)

 ---

-Need help and want to stay accountable building your product?
-[Check out Clever Beagle](http://cleverbeagle.com).
 # wcashare